 Getting the Fence Posts In

 With my dad behind the bobcat, I worked as his second pair of eyes.
 We first removed the string and stakes, temporarily because you will need them later, and used the marking flags as our guides.
 Using the auger we dug down on average three times per hole.
-With all the clay in our soil I had to knock it off the blade of the auger with a long wooden dowel every single time (my arms are like a greek god's now thank you very much).
+With all the clay in our soil, I had to knock it off the blade of the auger with a long wooden dowel every single time (my arms are like a Greek god's now thank you very much).
 We were able to get through all 33 holes in 3 hours.
-A total breeze compared to our head ache last week with the hand held auger.
+A total breeze compared to our headache last week with the handheld auger.

 Next was putting in the posts.
 We started in one corner and worked our way across one side at a time.
-My dad used a sharpie marker to mark 4' up on each 4x4 so we knew if we were too deep or not deep enough when we placed it in the hole.
+My dad used a sharpie marker to mark 4' up upon each 4x4 so we knew if we were too deep or not deep enough when we placed it in the hole.
 If we were too deep, I would throw one or two shovel's worth of crushed limestone and we would check again.
 Once we close enough to 4' my dad would hold it level as I would dump a wheel barrow's worth of crushed limestone around the post.
 I cannot stress enough how important it is to hold the post level while you fill in around the post.
 Your DIY fence can go from pristine to seriously sloppy without keeping things consistently level.

 Now your string and stakes are going to come in handy.
 Pull one end of the string up to the face of your corner post so it sits flush and then sink that corner stake.
 Then along the opposite corner of the direction you are working in, pull the string taught and stick that stake back in the ground.
 This string will help you keep the outermost face of each 4x4 flush and straight with the edge.

 Then we placed our next post in the hole and repeated the stabilizing process.
 Once it was level and stabilized, we took our first joist and screwed it into the corner post at the top on one side with just one screw.
 Then using the level we would make sure the joist was level before sinking a screw into the next post over.
-Once we had a screw in on each of of the joist, we would add one more screw on each end for good measure.
+Once we had a screw in on each of the joist, we would add one more screw on each end for good measure.
 See below for our progress!

 We continued this process along the perimeter.
 With two people working it took us about 6 hours to get all the posts sunk, leveled, stabilized with limestone, and reinforced with joists.

-Once we had that first vertical row done, we grabbed our come along winch and secured once end to a tree, and the other end we secured to a handy dandy DIY fencing stretcher tool.
+Once we had that first vertical row done, we grabbed our come along winch and secured one end to a tree, and the other end we secured to a handy-dandy DIY fencing stretcher tool.
 To make this tool you will need a 2x4 that is about as tall as your fence, so for us about 6'.
 We then sunk 8 screws in a perfectly straight line every 9".
 These screws will then hook the fencing and pull it evenly as we use the winch.
-Then we sunk two heavy duty eye hooks about 1.5' on either side of the middle of the 2x4 so that the winch pulled directly from middle of the 2x4.
+Then we sunk two heavy duty eye hooks about 1.5' on either side of the middle of the 2x4 so that the winch pulled directly from the middle of the 2x4.
 Then we used 5' of chain that we secured each end to the eye hooks.
 This chain is what the hook of the winch will pull, which then will pull the row of fencing taught and straight.
 See below for a picture.